 The old wooden ‘prop’ house now has been converted into three studios.
 Other workshops have been upgraded with new electrics, roofs and wood burners and the Potager family grows.

-Over the winter of 2011/12 a group effort saw the complete renovation of the café greenhouse – it’s now double glazed and we have an excellent new kitchen where Awen and Tanya are continuing to produce inventive vegetarian food and excellent cakes.
+Over the winter of 2011/12 a group effort saw the complete renovation of the café greenhouse – it’s now double glazed and we have an excellent new kitchen.
 In finishing the landscaping around the new café, the old rainwater collection tanks have been refurbished and all our irrigation and toilet flushing needs are taken care of with water from the greenhouse and workshop roofs.

 As the café has become more popular, and after discussing it for a few years (it’s best not to rush into things!), we made a new entrance in field below the garden and built a new car park in winter of 2013/14.
 With a bit of infrastructure work done, we were able to turn our attention back to the garden – renewing planting, removing more conifers to allow more light in, extending the vegetable plot…